EimanAsghar/FSND_pizza_resturant/README.md

 # Pizza Resturant
 The website makes it easy for customers to order pizza from anywhere (home, work, garden), then the customer picks up the order from the restaurant on time.

-# Geting Started:
+#  Geting Started

-# Backend
 ### Installing Dependencies for the Backend

 1. **Python 3.7** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)